swaywm/sway/README.md

 ### Configuration
 Directly from the manpage:
 ```
-*border-images.<class>* <folder_path>
+*border_images.<class>* <path>
 	Configures the images used for borders.
-The _folder_path_ is expected to be
+The _path_ is expected to be an
-	the full path, with a trailing slash, to a folder that contains 8 PNG images
-	named 0.png, 1.png, ..., 7.png.
-These images are used in clockwise order,
-	starting from the top-left corner, ending on the left edge.
-For the classes
+	absolute path to an image with an odd width and height which will be scaled to
+	container sizes.
+The edges are expected to be 1 pixel in width for top and
+	bottom edges, and 1 pixel in height for left edges as they will be stretched
+	across container edges.

-	below, "container" refers to a container which has gaps around it.
+	For the classes below, "container" refers to a container which has gaps
+	around it.
 The available classes are:

 	*border_images.focused*
 		The container which is focused or has a window that has focus.